reiver/stakewise-explained-v3-core/contracts/vaults/VaultsRegistry.sol.md

 The first thing to notice is that there are multiple `EthVaultFactory`.

-So, it seems like you have to get the `address` of the `EthVaultFactory` for the vault type that you want.
+So, it seems like you have to get the `address` of the `EthVaultFactory` (from the output of the deployment script) for the vault-type that you want.

 ## Is